-Everyone’s talking about SEO for small business these days, aren’t they?
+Everyone’s talking about SEO for small business, and why your business needs a blog these days, aren’t they?

 Is your website search engine optimised?
 Does SEO for small business actually work?
 What is search engine optimisation?
 Will your local business show up in Google searches?
 Why ISN’T it showing up in Google searches?
 All of this stuff — making your website ‘magically’ appear on Google so that people hire your services more or buy your products more — is SEO for small business.
 Optimising your business website so that Google likes it and recommends it to people who are looking for something just like it.

 In the five minutes or so that you spend flicking through this blog post online, Google will have performed over 22,000,000 searches.
 According to internetlivestats.com, we (the people of planet Earth; not just you and I) are Google-searching something close to 75,000 times with every single second that passes.
 And that’s *just* Google; we’re not taking into account any of the other search engines that the internet has to offer.

 75,000 searches per second.

 4,500,000 searches per minute.

 It also shows you just how many people are using Google to find what they’re looking for in this day and age: A LOT!

 The whole point of having a website for your floristry business is so that people on the internet can find you.
 Many businesses, particularly smaller ones, struggle when they don’t have an online presence – a website or social media page – to substitute the fast-decreasing amount of foot traffic.
 More consumers are choosing to stay in and purchase new things from the comfort of their own homes; and with lower or no overheads, the prices online are usually cheaper too.
 But this doesn’t just mean that you can set up a website and wait for those customers to come flocking.
 They probably won’t.
 Not without a little SEO assistance, anyway.

 WHAT DOES SEO ACTUALLY DO?